tomfanara/AgenticDaprDemo/README.md

 ![Alt text](agentic-mesh-architecture.png "agentic mesh architecture image for demo")

 ### Demo Software Design
 The above APIs will run in Docker Compose as container based apps with respective ports.
 The console app will start the workflow and setup Semantic Kernel SDK.
-It then implements a while(true) loop.
+It then implements a client console application that prompts AI.
 The prompts will make calls via the Dapr Output Bindings Chat Completion component to the work flow.
 Micro agent to micro agent chat completion will also be handled by chat completion output bindings.
 The micro agents contain their own plugins, personas, planners and memories.
 The Dapr wait for external call we be used to call back to the console client from a micro agent downstream.
 Finally documents will be requested by the supervisor micro agent from the other agents and saved to a local folder.

+Its important to note that the workflow will first implement query rewriting as the basis of contacting and orchestrating micro agents.
+Finally at the end it will re-query the aggregated results and refine the prompt request.

 ![Alt text](demo-software-design.png "agentic architecture image for demo")